A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Introduction

-The analysis of exponentially small splitting has drawn major attention in the past decades due to its relevance for the study of instability mechanisms in real analytic Hamiltonian systems.
-Indeed, in the absence of extra perturbative parameters, as is the case in \textit{a priori stable systems} (perturbations of integrable systems in action angle variables: no hyperbolicity is present in the integrable system), one has to face this phenomenon.
+The analysis of exponentially small splitting has drawn major attention in the past decades due to its relevance for the study of instability mechanisms in real-analytic Hamiltonian systems.
 Remarkable progress has been made in a number of works in low dimensional models (just to cite a few works, see \cite{MR923969,MR1204314,Gelfreich94,Gelfreich97a,Treshev97,MR1669417,MR2025418,MartinSS11,MR2981260,MR3007729}).
-In higher dimension, results are much more scarce.
-We highlight \cite{MR1841877} and \cite{MR1964346}, where the exponentially small splitting between the stable and unstable manifolds of a partially hyperbolic invariant torus is investigated.
-When the torus under consideration is sufficiently irrational, the splitting of its invariant manifolds is exponentially small in all directions (see \cite{MR1478530} and \cite{MR1841877}).
-However, if the torus is resonant, one expects that the splitting is in general highly anisotropic, involving directions in which the splitting is exponentially small and directions in which the splitting is of the order of the perturbation.
-This strong anisotropy complicates heavily the geometric analysis.
-Exponentially small splitting happens in directions close to that of the actions conjugated to the fast angles and polynomially small splitting happens in directions close to that of the actions conjugated to the resonant angles.
-However is not clear a priori how to locate exactly the directions of exponentially small splitting.
+In higher dimension, results are much more scarce (see \cite{MR1478530,MR1841877,MR1964346} where the exponentially small splitting between the stable and unstable manifolds of a partially hyperbolic invariant torus is investigated).
+However, the tools developed in these works concern only the existence homoclinic orbits to a given invariant torus and do not suffice to establish the existence of (large) transition chains.